Positive contractive projections in Schatten Spaces: Introduction

-When $K=H$ the space $S^p(H)$ has a positive cone, and we can define the notion of a positive operator $T : S^p(H)\to S^p(H)$ as an operator that maps positive elements of $S^p(H)$ to positive elements.
-The goal of this paper is to describe all positively 1-complemented subspaces of $S^p(H)$, i.e., the subspaces of $S^p(H)$ that are the range of a contractive and positive projection $P : S^p(H)\to S^p(H)$.
+The goal of the present paper is to obtain an explicit description of all positively 1-complemented subspaces of $S^p(H):=S^p(H,H)$, that is, the subspaces of $S^p(H)$ that are the range of a contractive and positive projection $P : S^p(H)\to S^p(H)$.
+Although the Schatten spaces $S^p(H)$ form a particular class of noncommutative $L^p$ spaces, this description does not follow from \cite{A} and is specific to the space $S^p(H)$.

-Historically, the study of contractive projections on classical (i.e., commutative) $L^p$ spaces was conducted by Douglas (1965), Ando (1966) and later by Bernau and Lacey (1974); see \cite{Douglas}, \cite{Ando}, \cite{Abra}, and \cite{Bernau}.
-In particular, Ando provided a complete description of all contractive projections $P:L^p(\Omega,\mu)\to L^p(\Omega,\mu)$, where $(\Omega,\mu)$ is a probability space, and $1\leq p\neq 2<\infty$.

-Note that when $p=2$, contractive projections coincide with orthogonal projections.
-However, Ando proved that if one further assumes that a contractive projection $P:L^2(\Omega,\mu)\to L^2(\Omega,\mu)$ is \textbf{positive}, then the description obtained for $p\neq 2$ remains valid.
-This observation motivates our study.
-While the classification of all contractive projections on $S^p$ for $p\neq 2$ is known, we can wonder what happens in the case $p=2$, assuming that the contractive projection is positive.
-This naturally leads us to determine all positively 1-complemented subspaces of $S^p$, for $p\neq 2$ as well.

-It should be noted that the Schatten spaces $S^p$ are a particular class of non-commutative $L^p$ spaces, constructed from von Neumann algebras.
-Up to now, no complete characterization of contractive projections on general non-commutative $L^p$ spaces has been obtained.
-Nevertheless, some results concerning \textbf{positive} and contractive projections on such spaces have been established by Arhancet and Raynaud; see \cite {A}, \cite{AR}.
+All Hilbert spaces considered in this article are assumed to be separable.
+The main theorem of this paper is Theorem \ref{THM1}, which describes the positively 1-complemented subspaces of $S^p(H)$, for $1\leq p<\infty$.
+The proof proceeds in two steps.
+We first prove the theorem in the case $p\neq 2$, relying on the description of 1-complemented subspaces of $S^p(H)$ due to Arazy and Friedman, and adding the assumption that the projection is positive.
+For the case $p=2$, the idea is to reduce to the previous step.